 Why WSIB Denied My Claim

-Some of the key reasons for why WSIB claim may be denied are as follows:
+Some of the key reasons why the WSIB claim may be denied are as follows:

 - Insufficient medical/clinical information: Other times WSIB claims are rejected solely on the basis that the worker making a claim due to a work-related injury or disease, fails to provide the WSIB with enough strong evidence to support their claims eligibility.

-- Non-compliance with WSIB requirements: On the rare chance when a worker’s injury or disease meets the WSIB permanent disability standard, the claim can still be denied on the basis that it fails to meet the specific WSIB requirements.
-Such as, requirement for documenting and submitting a claim or a failure to adhere to prescribed medical protocols.
+- Non-compliance with WSIB requirements: On the rare chance that a worker’s injury or disease meets the WSIB permanent disability standard, the claim can still be denied on the basis that it fails to meet the specific WSIB requirements.
+Such as the requirement for documenting and submitting a claim or a failure to adhere to prescribed medical protocols.

-The above are only a few examples of the many potential reasons for why a WSIB claim may be denied.
-Although, if you are experiencing issues with establishing your entitlement to WSIB benefit, the experts at Disability Credit Canada are here to help.
+The above are only a few examples of the many potential reasons why a WSIB claim may be denied.
+Although, if you are experiencing issues with establishing your entitlement to WSIB benefits, the experts at Disability Credit Canada are here to help.

 What To Do If WSIB Denies Your Claim